 Choose Medbelle for Your Eyelid Surgery in London

 Without a doubt, Medbelle surgeons are simply your best choice for your blepharoplasty or eyelid reduction in London.
 Your safety, comfort, and satisfaction are paramount when it comes to cosmetic procedures, which is why Medbelle surgeons take such great pains to offer you service of the highest standard.
 You can be assured that you’re receiving sound, state-of-the-art medical treatment and expertise from some of the most highly respected consultants in the country.

-Our Eyelid Surgery (Lower) surgeons in London
+Our Eyelid Surgery (Upper) surgeons in London

 - Completed a senior microsurgical fellowship at St Andrews Centre, Broomfield

 - Appointed as cosmetic fellow by Nagor at the McIndoe Centre Hospital, East Grinstead

 "He is the Clinical Lead for Major Trauma at Addenbrooke’s Hospital Cambridge."

 - Expert in the minimisation of scarring when treating patients